RockefellerUniversity/RU_course_template/README.md

 # Teaching at RU
 A template repository from which to build workshops and other teaching materials in a standard manner to allow integration with other RU material.
+An example can be found [here](https://rockefelleruniversity.github.io/RU_RNAseq/)

 ## How to use this template

 * Use this as a template.
-Just click on the *Use this template* button on the top right of the repository to get started and set up your own course repository.
+Just click on the *'Use this template'* button on the top right of the repository to get started and set up your own course repository.

 * All the course content will be contained in the package (currently titled "MyCoursePackage").
 This structure is important as we will use this, along with the GitHub actions to automatically compile your course.